luk400/vim-jukit/README.md

 "    - Whether to save ipython output or not.
 This is the default value if ipython is not used.

 let g:jukit_clean_outhist_freq = 60 * 10
-"    - Frequency in seconds with which to delete saved ipython output (including cached überzug images) of cells which are not present anymore.
-(After executing a cell of a buffer for the first time in a session, a CursorHold autocmd is created for this buffer which checks whether the last time obsolete output got deleted was more than `g:jukit_clean_outhist_freq` seconds ago, and if so, deletes all saved output of cells which are not present in the buffer anymore from the output-history-json)
+"    - Frequency in seconds with which to delete obsolete entries from the on-disk `.jukit/<file>_outhist.json` data store.
+After executing a cell of a buffer for the first time in a session, a CursorHold autocmd is created for this buffer which checks whether the last time obsolete output got deleted was more than `g:jukit_clean_outhist_freq` seconds ago, and if so, deletes all saved output of cells which are not present in the buffer anymore.
 ```

 ###### Matplotlib